Wikimedia Foundation

 Expenses

-• US$146.0 million (2022)
+• $146.0 million (2022)

-• US$111.8 million (2021)
+Endowment> $100 million (2021)

 Employees

-> around 700 staff/contractors (as of November 2022)
+Around 700 staff/contractors (as of November 2022)

 Website

-The Wikimedia Foundation was established in 2003 in St. Petersburg, Florida, by Jimmy Wales as a nonprofit way to fund Wikipedia, Wiktionary, and other crowdsourced wiki projects that had until then been hosted by Bomis, Wales's for-profit company.[1]
-The Foundation finances itself mainly through millions of small donations from Wikipedia readers, collected through email campaigns and annual fundraising banners placed on Wikipedia and its sister projects.[9]
+The Foundation finances itself mainly through millions of small donations from Wikipedia readers, collected through email campaigns and annual fundraising banners placed on Wikipedia and its sister projects.[11]
 These are complemented by grants from philanthropic organizations and tech companies, and starting in 2022, by services income from Wikimedia Enterprise.
+As of 2023, it has employed over 700 staff and contractors, with net assets of $255 million and a growing endowment which has surpassed $100 million.

-1. ^ a b Cite error: The named reference Announcing Wikimedia Foundation was invoked but never defined (see the help page).
+1. ^ a b c Cite error: The named reference Announcing Wikimedia Foundation was invoked but never defined (see the help page).

-3. ^ a b "File:Wikimedia Foundation FY2021-2022 Audit Report.pdf - Wikimedia Foundation Governance Wiki" (PDF).
+3. ^ "File:Wikimedia Foundation FY2021–2022 Audit Report.pdf – Wikimedia Foundation Governance Wiki" (PDF).
 Foundation.wikimedia.org.
 Retrieved December 4, 2022.

 4. ^ Cite error: The named reference Endo100 was invoked but never defined (see the help page).